noynaert/csc274handouts/Unit_01_ConnectingAndPasswords/Unit_01_020_Passwords.md

 * MIS27relay.,backwater
 * relay27MIS.,backwater

-Now you hae a password that is at least a little bit unique for each website.
+Now you have a password that is at least a little bit unique for each website.
 But if someone sees your pattern you have a problem.

 * divide up the 3 letters: MrelayIBackwaterS27.,
 * do the letters backwards: relaySIMBackwater27.,